danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 sls deploy --region eu-west-1 --stage prod
 ```

-When Serverless finishes deploying, navigate to the "Lambda" service in the AWS web console, and click on "Layers".
+When Serverless finishes deploying, navigate to the Lambda service in the AWS web console, and click on "Layers".
 Here you should see the published layer.
 Click on it and take note of the ARN, we'll need it in the next step.

 <figure>
   <img src="./img/published-layer.png" alt="Published FFmpeg layer.">